federatedsecure/whitepaper/README.md

 ## Conclusion

 Federated Secure Computing is a free and open-source software (FOSS) initiative funded by Stifterverband and championed by LMU Munich.
 The architecture aims to render PPC more accessible and inclusive, as a first steppingstone to build privacy-friendly applications.
 We hope this whitepaper enables anyone to join the FSC ecosystem, and we are welcoming contributions.

+# Background

+This technical white paper describes Federated Secure Computing (FSC).
+The open source project is hosted by LMU Munich and financed by Stifterverband.
+A more complete exposition of Privacy preserving computation (PPC)  is out of the scope of this whitepaper.
+For an overview of related technologies see (UN Global Working Group on Big Data, 2019).

+## Pilot experiment (2019)
+In 2019, we conducted a field experiment between LMU Munich, TU Munich, and Charité Berlin.
+In a world first, real patient data from both LMU and Charité was analyzed through a secure SMPC protocol.
+(Krüger-Brand, 2019; von Maltitz, et al., 2021)

+The cryptography had been developed by a specialist security researcher from TUM based on the FRESCO/SPDZ framework.
+Dedicated hardware servers were set up at both LMU and Charité, services by two system administrators.
+Data was collected by researchers at LMU and Charité.
+This all took a few months in preparation and execution.
+The script executed in 20 minutes.
+The experiment was successful, but the process was tedious.

+## Searching for alternatives (2020)
+Afterwards, we spoke with prospective users and developers.
+We contacted companies and government agencies.
+The result was unanimous: On the one hand, they were very interested in making their data available for secure analysis.
+In particular, the ability to do joint calculations without the need for data sharing or a trusted third party seemed very attractive in many use case scenarios.
+On the other hand, they were very reluctant to use a technology that was poorly understood by their developers and data security officers.
+On closer inspection, exotic tech stacks and missing skills were almost always a showstopper.

+Simultaneously, a market scan revealed that there were attractive and powerful PPC frameworks already available, both open source and proprietary.
+In fact, most of the explored potential use cases would require only the most basic algorithms, that had been well described in the literature.
+Thus, it became clear that “the technology was already there”.
+What was really required was rather a simple middleware that would disentangle the cryptography layer from the business logic.

+## Stifterverband competition (2021)

+bytes for life, a Munich based cloud computing startup, took up the task to draft an architecture and develop a reference implementation.
+To gain traction, LMU Hospital joined “Wirkung hoch 100”, a national competition by Stifterverband with the declared aim to improve the German education, science, and innovation ecosystem.
+Over a year, the team refined their solution to create the most impact.
+During the process, Federated Secure Computing was made free and open source.

+In November 2021, Stifterverband awarded their Innovation Prize to Federated Secure Computing and awarded three years of funding to furter develop the open source project.

+## Project phase (2022+)

+The complete IP and all assets were have been transferred by bytes for life to LMU Munich.
+LMU Munich is now hosting the project and championing its scientific and economic development.

 # Architecture